 Now, once the players start really taking the lead in setting the agenda, you will sometimes find they have a tendency to deliberately try to surprise you, or put one over on you, or fake you out.
 This is an artifact of the adversarial-GM fiction that I’ve talked about before – the players “know” the GM is out to get them, so they have to trick the GM in order to win, whatever winning means.
 How do you deal with that?

 Easy.
 Ask them not to.
 Tell them that, while you’re totally cool with them setting the agenda, you need a little prep time to make sure you have interesting things for them to do.
-If you talk to them about it reasonably, and play fair with them, they will be more than willing to be honest and upfront with their plans, so you can make plans of your own.
+If you talk to them about it reasonably, and play fair with them ((This is, of course, an important point.
+Don’t screw them when they do what you ask them to.)), they will be more than willing to be honest and upfront with their plans, so you can make plans of your own.